-As we approach the end of the current year and look forward to the new one, many people are thinking not just about the Christmas festivities, but also what they want to achieve in January and beyond.
-Traditionally, people tend to focus on their health and lifestyle.
-Things like exercising more, eating better and losing weight often occupy the top of the list when it comes to new year’s resolutions.
-People often fail to consider a key area of health, however – their teeth.
-It’s not too late to make your teeth a priority for 2019.
+We are already almost a month into the new year and the new decade.
+Many people will have been working hard to stick to their new year’s resolutions, many of them focused on health and lifestyle.
+Things like exercising more, eating better and losing weight now tend to dominate the top of the list when it comes to new year’s resolutions, which is great news.
+However, there is one key area of health that people may be completely overlooking – their teeth.
+Despite the new year already fading into the past, it’s not too late to make a change to your habits now and make your teeth a top priority for 2020.
 Here are five things you should think about and why they matter.

-We all know that we should be brushing our teeth twice daily for at least two minutes.
-But when we try to balance work, family and other demands on our time it is all too easy to neglect the simple things.
-It’s also easy to let go of the routine a little during the Christmas break.
-Although this is when it is more important than ever.
+Dental professionals recommend that we brush our teeth twice daily for at least two minutes in order to see the maximum benefit.
+This may not sound like a lot of effort, but when we try to balance work, family and other demands on our time it is all too easy to neglect the simple things.
+Other lifestyle factors such as computer gaming can also cause us to neglect the habit – a problem that is particularly significant in teenagers.

-Make a commitment to yourself to ensure that you always brush twice a day in 2019, no matter how hard it is to find the time.
+Make a commitment to yourself to ensure that you always brush twice a day in 202o, no matter how hard it is to find the time.
 This will help to prevent damage to your teeth by removing food particles and plaque, reducing the risk of cavities.
 Research has shown that flossing once a day can help to remove particles of food from harder to access areas between teeth, making your oral hygiene routine even more effective.
+If you have children, we would also encourage you to develop a routine that ensures they too adopt the same good habits.

 Brushing twice a day also promotes awareness of what is happening in your mouth and any changes that take place.
 This allows you to follow up with your dentist if necessary.